averagewagon/resume/README.md

 Running `./generator.py` will convert `resume.md` and `style.css` into a webpage (`index.html`) and a pdf (`Jonathan_Hendrickson_resume.pdf`).

+Additional options are documented through `./generator.py --help`.

 ## Customization

-Edit [resume.css](resume.css) to change the appearance of your resume.
+Edit [style.css](style.css) to change the appearance of your resume.
 The default style is extremely generic, which is perhaps what you want in a resume, but CSS gives you a lot of flexibility.
 See, e.g. [The Tech Resume Inside-Out](https://www.thetechinterview.com/) for good advice about what a